-If you want to add an aspect ratio to the pre-defined drop-down list you can do this by including a line of the form "plugins/darkroom/clipping/extra\aspect\ratios/foo=x:y" in darktable's configuration file \$HOME/.config/darktable/darktablerc.
+If you want to add an aspect ratio to the pre-defined drop-down list you can do this by including a line of the form "plugins/darkroom/clipping/extra_aspect_ratios/foo=x:y" in darktable's configuration file \$HOME/.config/darktable/darktablerc.
 Here "foo" defines the name of the new aspect ratio and "x" and "y" the corresponding numerical values (x and y must be integers).
+Note that you can only add new entries for ratios not already present in the drop-down list.